Laravel-Lang/lang/README.md

 ## Install

 #### Via Composer
+* For Laravel 5.8 : run `composer require caouecs/laravel-lang:dev-laravel58` in your project folder
-* For Laravel 5.* : run `composer require caouecs/laravel-lang:~3.0` in your project folder
+* For Laravel 5.1-7 : run `composer require caouecs/laravel-lang:~3.0` in your project folder
 * For Laravel 5 : run `composer require caouecs/laravel-lang:~2.0` in your project folder
 * For Laravel 4 : run `composer require caouecs/laravel-lang:~1.0` in your project folder
 * Files of languages are in "vendor/caouecs/laravel-lang" directory